 A blow to the head or a severe twist to your neck can be scary.
 Usually, the injury is not severe, although sometimes there can be a brain injury such as concussion, bleeding on the brain, or cracks to the skull.

 Head and neck injuries are a common reason for visiting the emergency department.
-It is important for the doctor to examine you for a possible concussion or another injury.
-The doctor may order a CT (computerized tomography) scan of the brain to make sure you do not have a fractured skull or a serious brain injury.
+It is important for the health care provider to examine you for a possible concussion or another injury.
+The health care provider may order a CT (computerized tomography) scan of the brain to make sure you do not have a fractured skull or a serious brain injury.
 But most of the time these scans are not needed.
 Here’s why:

 Often, CT scans aren’t necessary.

 CT scans can show if there is swelling or bleeding in the brain or a fracture in the skull.
 If you have signs of a serious injury, a CT scan is usually the best first test to diagnose it.
-Your doctor will look for specific signs of a more serious problem.
+Your health care provider will look for specific signs of a more serious problem.
 These include:

 If you do not have any of these signs, research shows your risk of a serious injury needing surgery or leading to serious complications is less than 1 in 7000, and a CT scan is unlikely to be helpful.

-A thorough examination by a doctor is the most important step to rule out a serious injury.
-Your doctor will examine you for a possible concussion or more serious injuries.
+A thorough examination by a health care provider is the most important step to rule out a serious injury.
+Your health care provider will examine you for a possible concussion or more serious injuries.
 If you are able to walk and talk normally, the chance of you having a serious injury needing surgery or special treatment is very low.

 CT scans expose you to radiation.